thomassuedbroecker/simple-qa-pipeline/README.md

 ![](/images/watsonx-03.gif))

-* With Watsonx sandbox project creation following services will be instantiated in your IBM Cloud Account:
+* With watsonx sandbox project creation following services will be instantiated in your IBM Cloud Account:

   * [Watson Studio](https://www.ibm.com/products/watson-studio)
   * [Watson Machine Learning](https://cloud.ibm.com/catalog/services/watson-machine-learning)
   * [Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage)
-  The gif below shows how you can access Watsonx from your Watson Studion in your IBM Cloud Account.
+  The gif below shows how you can access watsonx from your Watson Studion in your IBM Cloud Account.
   ![](/images/watsonx-03.gif)

 * Simplified dependencies of the created Watonx environment